abcnorio/nspawn-aiml/Readme.md

 > [!CAUTION]
 > READ GUIDES FOR YOUR SPECIFIC OS how to create a bridge if there is none (!).
 DO NOT TRY to let the network be managed by more than one service (!)
 Choose ONLY one, and then apply this service consequently.

 If you do not want to create a bridge with `systemd-networkd`, look for alternatives (`/etc/network/interfaces`, `NetworkManager/nmcli`, `bridge-utils/brctl`, ...), and apply those tools.
+Look into the tutorials of your OS/ Linux distribution which network management is the default and proceed.

 ```bash
 # static IP for host